alanensastegui/subsights-marketing-site/lib/blog/content/two-tracks-one-outcome-dual-query-workflows.md

 - **Responsiveness without noise.** Suggestions reuse your site’s visual language and are clearly marked as system-generated.
 If nothing meets the bar, nothing is shown.
 - **Visible guardrails.** Refusals, eligibility checks, and escalation triggers are explicit.
-- **Auditability.** Conversation summaries show which sources and offers drove a suggestion so you can tune thresholds and close content gaps.

 ---